mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 **BETA READERS**: Did I miss one?
 Let me know.

+**API:**
+Application Programming Interface -
+The method which an application implements to allow other users or systems to interact with the app

 **Authn:**
 Authentication -
 A check that a user is who they say they are